helium/HIP/0051-helium-dao.md

 [HIP 27: CBRS 5G Support](https://github.com/helium/HIP/blob/master/0027-cbrs-5g-support.md) provides a broad discussion of 5G DNP specific Data Credits mechanisms, and [HIP 37: Omni-Protocol PoC](https://github.com/helium/HIP/blob/master/0037-omni-protocol-poc.md) proposes an incentive model as well as Proof-of-Coverage rules for the 5G Network.
 This is a three-part proposal that builds on such existing work with two primary aims:

 1. Provide a general structure for onboarding new DNPs to the broader Helium Network, with mechanisms in place to ensure that protocol-specific attributes such as Proof-of-Coverage rules, Data Transfer pricing, and miner rewards are within control of the DNT subDAO.
-2. Specify the implementation of the structure proposed through detailed onboarding proposals for the LoRaWAN and 5G networks, described in [HIP 52: LoRaWAN DAO](https://docs.google.com/document/d/1fqy3JLdoP8YgOULx-sE_24xOL1UL9esHu_Ctju4iGcg/edit) and [HIP 53: 5G DAO](https://docs.google.com/document/d/1rg9VK28S8bWOeKNiKXUipsLsBxLjuHH7AnVe6TjKw4I/edit).
+2. Specify the implementation of the structure proposed through detailed onboarding proposals for the LoRaWAN and 5G networks, described in [HIP 52: LoRaWAN DAO](https://github.com/helium/HIP/blob/main/0052-lorawan-dao.md) and [HIP 53: 5G DAO](https://github.com/helium/HIP/blob/main/0053-5g-dao.md).

 The technical and economic design decisions of the Helium Network historically have been made around the first LoRaWAN Decentralized Network Protocol.
 In order to support new networks and devices, there are two core problems to be addressed: **blockchain scalability** and **DNP specific incentive alignment.**

 This proposal outlines two constructions to address the aforementioned core problems:

-1. *Blockchain Scalability* We propose that each DNP has oracles who operate software to calculate DNP specific items (eg: all the Proof-of-Coverage code that exists on the current LoRaWAN network to determine Hotspot rewards) and make DNT payments to DNP stakeholders (eg: miners, stakers, etc).
+1. *Blockchain Scalability* We propose that each DNP has oracles who operate software to calculate DNP specific items (eg: all the Proof-of-Coverage code that exists on the current LoRaWAN network to determine Hotspot rewards) and make DNT payments to DNP stakeholders (e.g., miners, stakers, etc).
 Oracles stake DNTs and are rewarded by a portion of DNT inflation.

 These oracles share a set of network rules and submit independent attestations (through signatures or proofs) or come to consensus on their calculations and submit them in aggregate to the Helium Network.

-1. *DNP Specific Incentive Alignment We propose that each DNP operate as its own subDAO within the broader umbrella of the Helium Network.
-DNP subDAOs are able to issue DNTs to their stakeholders and DNT denominated governance controls DNP specific attributes.*
+1. *DNP Specific Incentive Alignment* We propose that each DNP operate as its own subDAO within the broader umbrella of the Helium Network.
+DNP subDAOs are able to issue DNTs to their stakeholders and DNT denominated governance controls DNP specific attributes.

 # **Motivation**

 There are three key drivers for proposing that DNP specific calculations are done by DNP oracles and then submitted to the the overall Helium Network:

 1. *Scalability -* Each DNP has the ability to run its own code for DNP specific items.
 This enables multiple parallel developer teams to work on advancing the Helium Network.
 This design also allows for the complex Proof-of-Coverage calculations to be done off chain and therefore minimizes state bloat and transaction costs on the L1.
-2. *Native Tokens Provide Separation of Governance Each DNP effectively governs its Proof-of-Coverage rules, Data Transfer pricing, and rewards distribution mechanisms through DNT voting.
-This structure provides significantly more flexibility over the structure of the DNP and allows those who are closest to a network to drive its own governance.*
+2. *Native Tokens -* Provide Separation of Governance Each DNP effectively governs its Proof-of-Coverage rules, Data Transfer pricing, and rewards distribution mechanisms through DNT voting.
+This structure provides significantly more flexibility over the structure of the DNP and allows those who are closest to a network to drive its own governance.
 3. *Composability Implies Utility -* If the overall Helium Network L1 is able to support smart contracts, it is possible to imagine a variety of novel use cases for HNT as well as each of the DNT tokens.
 Some examples here are decentralized exchanges, money markets (liquid borrow-lend markets for greater delegation to validators or leveraged staking), and token reward splitting (mining rewards being sent to multiple addresses).

 # **Stakeholders**